Muneer320/Blogg/README.md

    ```

 ## Credits
-This project was created by Muneer Alam with significant assistance from ChatGPT, an AI developed by OpenAI.
-The project is made almost entirely by ChatGPT with just some slight modifications made by Muneer Alam.
+This project was created by [Muneer Alam](https://github.com/Muneer320) with significant assistance from [ChatGPT](https://chat.openai.com), an AI developed by OpenAI.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.